 When will construction commence, and when will it open?

-Show moreThe Department of Communities awarded the construction contract to Atlas Building Pty Ltd in October 2024.
+Show moreThe construction contract was awarded to Atlas Building Pty Ltd in October 2024.
 Construction commenced late 2024.
-This function has now moved to the new Department of Housing and Works.

 Mandurah Common Ground is expected to open to tenants in late 2026.